O1sims/networkR/README.md

 ![](images/weightedInstitutions.png "Overlapping directorate network of NYC")

-**Victorian Britain directors:** The Victorian Britain directorate data can also be used in much the same way.
+**Victorian Britain directors:** The Victorian Britain directorate data (1880-1900), which can be found in its raw format [here](https://github.com/O1sims/VictorianBritainDirectors), can also be used in much the same way.
 See the code below:
 ```
 > data(list = c("vbdNodes", "vbdAffiliations", "vbdHypergraph"))
 > projection <- vbdHypergraph %>%